Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 One of the basic steps to relieve cervical spine pain is the use of hot and cold compresses.

-• Warm towel or gel pad apply to the painful area for 15 minutes.
-The heat will release tension and promote blood circulation.
+• Place a heated towel or gel pad over the painful area for 15 minutes.
+The heat will relieve tension and promote circulation.
 The procedure can be repeated several times a day.

 • A cold compress is beneficial in the case of swelling or immediately after a strain in the cervical spine that does not require medical attention.